nhurleywalker/PHYS4004_workflow_assignment/README.md

 salloc: Nodes <nid> are ready for job
 > module load singularity nextflow
 ```
 which will give you a 6hour interactive job on Zeus.
+(If `-P` doesn't work, use `--account`.
 The workflow (when complete) should run start to finish in around 10 mins only.
 [Remember to `logut` (or Ctrl+D) when you are done with the node to return the resources back to the pool].